 The Bates Dance program offers a wide variety of opportunities to all students on campus from your first dance experience to a major or minor in Dance.
 Our program celebrates a diverse and inclusive culture and our philosophy maintains that everyone benefits from the experience and understanding of dance.

-This link gives a great explanation of courses available to first year students.
+This link gives a great explanation of courses available to first-year students.

 Bates College offers a major and minor in Dance that are both strong in both the theory and practice.
 It is also possible to incorporate dance into an interdisciplinary studies program or make dance a vital part of your Bates experience through elective dance credits.
 All of our courses are open to all students regardless of major or minor status.

-Students interested in performing have the opportunity to participate in up to five department dance concerts per year, hosted in the various theaters on campus.
+Students interested in performing have the opportunity to participate in up to three department dance concerts per year, hosted in the various theaters on campus.
 There are also many performance opportunities through variety of student initiated events.

 Auditions are not necessary for entrance to the degree programs or most of the activities in the Bates Dance program.
 We are small enough to know you personally.